woolfyx/azure-ghost/README.md

 ```
 5. Connect to your website and enjoy !

 ## Optional step

+Check the [wiki](https://github.com/woolfyx/azure-ghost/wiki) for more details and optional steps

 ### Want to customize ?

 If you want to customize the version or files you can fork this repository.